jrothrock/server_notes/README.md

     app.disable('x-powered-by');

 ## Cloudflare with S3 - You should double check everything for this section.
+ Update: You can not use Cloudflare with S3 - if you're looking to have SSL.
+See the comments on this SO question for more info: https://stackoverflow.com/questions/43645907/s3-and-cloudflare-flexible-ssl-handshakes

  1. Create a bucket with the name of your domain, with a subdomain of cdn - cdn.example.com
     - configure the bucket policy as well as the cors to allow the domain to access